Grow Your Accounting Business Online With WordPress

 - Social media web addresses

-If your business operates in several locations you will want to make this clear when showing the address and contact info.
+If your business services multiple locations you want to make this clear when showing the address and contact info.

-A blog is a very powerful marketing tool for your business.
-Blogs are built around a content management system that allows you to promote your business by publishing content such as announcements, product releases, useful articles, discussions on current topics, how-to videos, webinars, etc.
+A blog can be a very powerful marketing tool for your business.
+Many blogging platforms are built around a content management system that is easy to use and allows you to promote your business using timely content like announcements, updates, useful articles, informative posts, videos, media presentations, etc.

-If you already have an established accounting site, then consider adding a WordPress-powered blog to promote your services.
+If you already have an existing site, then consider adding a WordPress-powered blog to promote your business.

-If you don’t have a website yet, or your existing accounting or financial services site is hard to keep updated with new content or not delivering you the results you want, then WordPress can act both as your website and blog.
+If you don’t have a website yet, or your existing accounting website is hard to manage or not giving you the results you want, then WordPress can act as both your website and your blog.

-You may not know this, but an expertly configured WordPress site can turn into an automated traffic system that can help begin delivering a stream of web traffic to your web site, simply by publishing regular content to your website.
+You may not know this, but an expertly configured WordPress site can turn your web presence into an automated traffic system that can instantly begin attracting web traffic to your web site, simply by adding regular content to your website.

-Depending on the products and services you provide, adding the following legal pages to your accounting or financial services website will help you stay out of trouble with most regulatory authorities, third-party service providers, and other potential sources of threats and legal inconveniences:
+Adding the legal pages below to your website will help you stay out of trouble with most regulatory authorities, third-party service providers (e.g. Facebook), and other potential sources of threats and legal inconveniences:

 - Privacy Policy